No one has been waiting for it but I am writing it anyways. One year after my break up, surviving COVID times and new beginnings.

 As a single women, dating is a trending topic amongst my friends and I. I think a lot about my previous long term relationship and there isn’t a whole lot that I would have done differently (aside from ending it earlier).
 I was the partner that I wished I had in my life.
 I was very supportive and nurturing and I can confidently say that I helped my counterpart grow and become a more evolved person for the better, despite our history.
 I was his conscious check, his moral support and his best friend.
 The type of partner I dream of having one day.

-I have had conversations with friends in long term relationships and the common theme is that their partners helped them evolve in a meaningful way.
+I have had conversations with friends in successful long term relationships and the common theme is that their partners helped them evolve in a meaningful way.
 I think in our thirties it is important to have relationships that prevent us from becoming stagnant and stuck within our comfort zone.
 It sounds cheesy, but the right partner will make you a better version of you.
 This goes for romantic relationships and friendships as well.

 Make Room for Fun